Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/vanilla-javascript-draggable-mr-potato-head.md

 Who doesn't like Mr. and Mrs. Potato Head!

-Today we will recreat the iconic Mr. Potato Head in `JavaScript`.
+Today we will recreate the iconic Mr. Potato Head in `JavaScript`.
 Then we will learn to drag all of Mr. Potato Heads parts on the screen to his body.

 ![Mr. Potato Head](https://media.giphy.com/media/9GimADqtnpAPe/giphy.gif)